 Resolution is the amount of detail captured in any given image.
 It is determined by the number of pixels present in the image at the point of original capture.

-For most portrait applications, a file size of between 15 megs and 25 megs will serve very satisfactorily, even for prints up to 30×40.
+- For most portrait applications, an uncompressed file size of between 15 MB and 25 MB will serve very satisfactorily, even for prints up to 30×40.
 Most programs display the file size in one place or another – you may have to look for it.
 Photoshop displays the file size at the bottom left of each opened image.